If you love hi-fi gear, you won’t love what you’re about to see.

 This is another sad story that forces you to drop your head to your hands, Piccard-style and breathe, deeply.
 I’m sorry to have to say this, but owners of equipment like this stunning Gryphon DM100 bear some responsibility for how they look after their equipment, and who they take it to.

 Note: I’m not victim-blaming the owners for what happened, they wouldn’t have chosen to have their amplifier butchered like this.
-But, after talking with the current owner, it seems that people tried to save money with this lovely amplifier, and have work done on the cheap.
-This is the result of that misguided approach.
+However, after talking with the current owner, it seems that people tried to save money with this lovely amplifier by having work done on the cheap.
+What you’re about to see is the result of that misguided approach.

-We all have to exercise discretion and good judgement.
+We all have to exercise discretion and good judgment.
 With any amplifier like this, speak to a few people, get some perspective, and talk with respected repairers who work on this sort of equipment.
-See if ANYBODY recommends getting cheap work done on something like this…
+See if ANYBODY recommends getting cheap work done on something like this.

-To most people, all of the above will seem obvious, so I apologise for hammering the point.
+For most, all of the above will seem obvious, so I apologise for hammering the point.
 The bigger question, therefore, is: how does a stunning, rare and irreplaceable piece of Danish hi-fi history end up with a boondocks repairer anyway?
-In most cases, it’s because someone was trying to save money, or a repairer misleadingly said they could fix it, no problem, it will be easy, blah, blah, blah.
+In most cases, it’s because someone was trying to save money, or a repairer misleadingly said they could fix it.

-How this ‘saving money’ equation makes sense to anyone is beyond me, but sadly it’s common.
+How the saving money equation makes sense to people is beyond me, but it’s common.
 I’ve had customers baulk at spending a few hundred dollars on a Krell preamplifier repair.
-Oftentimes people just don’t want to spend money, even on a $50,000 amplifier.
-Yes, this is ridiculous, but I’m sure most of us have seen a Rolls Royce at a Kmart Tyre and Auto.
+People often just don’t want to spend money, even on a $50,000 amplifier.
+This is of course ridiculous, but I’m sure most of us have seen a Rolls Royce at a Kmart Tyre and Auto and wondered why.
+One can only educate and perhaps influence things a little, by raising awareness with articles like this one.

 I’m sure the guys at Gryphon aren’t amused.
-I’m sorry guys, I really tried with this one and lost money on it too.
-I just couldn’t risk all the problems with it suddenly becoming my problem, because they are not.
+I’m sorry guys, I tried with this one and lost money on it too.
+I couldn’t risk all the problems with it suddenly becoming my problem.

 The Gryphon DM100 is, without a doubt, one of the great class-A power amplifiers.
 It weighs 76kg or 168 pounds.
 It was Gryphon’s first power amplifier and a true statement piece.
 As such, it’s a rare piece of audio and Gryphon history.
 You can read more about it here, and here.

+As the owner of a beautiful piece like this, you have a responsibility to properly care for it.
 When you see what was done to this stunning amplifier, you’ll appreciate the irony of trying to save money repairing it.
-Far from saving anything, this cost someone.
-BIGTIME.
+Far from saving anything, this cost someone, BIGTIME.
 This amp is effectively a write-off and Gryphon didn’t make many of them.
-Not exactly a money saver, when you look at it.
-All that needed to happen was for it to go to a careful, skilled repairer in the first place.
+All that needed to happen was for it to go to the right repairer.

-The current owner swears Mr RFW didn’t do the damage and really tried to convince me of that.
-I’m not sure what that was about.
+The current owner swears Mr RFW didn’t do the damage and tried to convince me of that.
+I’m not sure what that means exactly.
 Maybe it was the Buzztronics boondocks guys, maybe it was Mr RFW, I just don’t know who to believe I’m afraid.
-But somebody actually did this and I want to know who, because everybody deserves to know that.
+But somebody did this and I want to know who because everybody deserves to know that.

 Learnings